Ulf Merbold: Personal life

 Since 1969, Ulf Merbold has been married to Birgit, née Riester and the couple have two children, a daughter born in 1975 and a son born in 1979.
 They live in Stuttgart.

-In 1984, Merbold met the East-German cosmonaut Sigmund Jähn, who had become the first German in space after launching on August 26, 1978, on Soyuz 31.
+In 1984, Merbold met the East German cosmonaut Sigmund Jähn, who had become the first German in space after launching on Soyuz 31 on 26 August 1978.
 They both were born in the Vogtland (Jähn was born in Morgenröthe-Rautenkranz) and grew up in East Germany.
 Jähn and Merbold became founding members of the Association of Space Explorers in 1985.
 Jähn helped Merbold's mother, who had moved to Stuttgart, to obtain a permit for a vacation in East Germany.
 After German reunification, Merbold helped Jähn become a freelance consultant for the German Aerospace Center.
 At the time of the Fall of the Berlin Wall, they were at an astronaut conference in Saudi Arabia together.

 In his spare time Merbold enjoys playing the piano and skiing.
 He also flies planes including gliders.
 Holding a commercial pilot license, he has over 3,000 hours of flight experience as a pilot.
 On his 79th birthday, he inaugurated the new runway at the Flugplatz Greiz-Obergrochlitz airfield, landing with his wife in a Piper Seneca II.